lsst-dm/dm_dev_guide/services/lsst-dev.rst

    eups undeclare myProduct myVersion

 Refer to the :doc:`/build-ci/eups_tutorial` for more information on working with EUPS product stacks.

+Note that the SSD and NFS-backed stacks are independent: while both will automatically contain the latest LSST software releases, other products declared in a given stack will not automatically become available in the other.

 Administators may wish to note that the shared stack is automatically updated using the script :file:`~lsstsw/shared-stack/shared_stack.py`, which is executed nightly by Cron.